-V 3 credits AIRF 101 112.5 hours AIRFRAME STRUCTURES - details with subject associated to aircraft structures such as aerodynamics, hydraulic and pneumatic systems.
+IV AIRF 101 120 hours 4 credits AIRFRAME STRUCTURES - details with subject associated to aircraft structures such as aerodynamics, hydraulic and pneumatic systems.
 Includes metallic and non-metallic structures and their assemblies.

 Extensive review of aircraft structures fully describing different metallic and non-metallic structures, fasteners, sheet metal repair, joints and welding.
 Also covers painting, assembling and rigging controls, hydraulic and pneumatic power systems as well as landing gear assemblies and all its components.